awexli/2D-Space-Shooter/README.md

 - UIManager not using _lives of player class
 - maybe make a public MoveDown()
 - at game over, Object reference not set to an instance of an object - Powerup.Start () (at Assets/_Scripts/Powerup.cs:17).
 >> was due to coroutine between 2-8 seconds when spawning powerups in SpawnPowerupRoutine()
+- bug: when killing enemy, enemy stops, but still detects collision for 2.5f seconds.
+Meaning player can still take damage multiple times if running into stopped enemy.